by Aaron Schatz

 This is a corollary to the absurdity of "establish the run."
-If you don't believe us, meet our good friends the 2006-2007 Minnesota Vikings (or, for a more recent example, the 2013 Detroit Lions).
+If you don't believe us, meet our good friends the 2006-2007 Minnesota Vikings (or, for a more recent example, the 2014 St. Louis Rams).
 With rare exceptions, teams win or lose with the passing game more than the running game -- and by stopping the passing game more than the running game.
 The reason why teams need a strong run defense in the playoffs is not to shut the run down early, it's to keep the other team from icing the clock if they get a lead.
 You can't mount a comeback if you can't stop the run.

 Note that "good pass defense" may mean "good pass rush" rather than "good defensive backs."

 On average, passing will always gain more yardage than running, with one very important exception: when a team is just one or two yards away from a new set of downs or the goal line.
 On third-and-1, a run will convert for a new set of downs 36 percent more often than a pass.
 Expand that to all third or fourth downs with 1-2 yards to go, and the run is successful 40 percent more often.
 The gap has narrowed in recent years, but the numbers still favor running.
 Since 2010, teams have converted 68 percent of runs on third-and-1 (including fourth-down plays), compared to 55 percent of runs in the same situations.
 Expand that to all third or fourth downs with 1 or 2 yards to go, and running still has the edge, 66 percent to 52 percent.
 With these percentages, the possibility of a long gain with a pass is not worth the tradeoff of an incomplete that kills a drive.

 This is one reason why teams have to be able to both run and pass.
 The offense also has to keep some semblance of balance so they can use their play-action fakes, and so the defense doesn't just run their nickel and dime packages all game.
 Balance also means that teams do need to pass occasionally in short-yardage situations; they just need to do it less than they do now.
-Teams pass roughly 60 percent of the time on third-and-2 even though runs in that situation convert 20 percent more often than passes.
-They pass 68 percent of the time on fourth-and-2 even though runs in that situation convert, while passes on fourth-and-2 convert only 48 percent of the time.
+Teams pass 67 percent of the time on third-and-2 even though 60 percent of runs in that situation convert, while passes convert 51 percent of the time.
+They pass 77 percent of the time on fourth-and-2 even though 69 percent of runs in that situation convert, while passes on fourth-and-2 convert only 48 percent of the time.

 When you open your newspaper on Sunday morning, you'll see that the little agate-type previews of each game list team rankings by total yardage.
 That is still how the NFL "officially" ranks teams, but these rankings rarely match up with common sense.
 That is because total team yardage may be the most context-dependent number in football.

 Total yardage rankings are also skewed because some teams play at a faster pace than other teams.
-In 2013, Buffalo's offense ranked 19th with 5,410 total yards, while Carolina was 26th with 5,069 yards.
-Buffalo, though, led the league with 207 offensive drives, while Carolina was next to last with 162 drives.
-On a per-drive basis, Carolina's offense gained substantially more yards than the Bills.
+In 2014, Philadelphia's offense ranked fifth with 6,348 total yards, while Green Bay was sixth with 6,178 yards.
+Philadelphia, though, led the league with 201 offensive drives, while Green Bay was last with 163 drives.
+On a per-drive basis, Green Bay's offense gained substantially more yards than that of the Eagles.

 This sounds absurdly basic, but when people consider team and player stats without looking at strength of schedule, they are ignoring this.
 In 2007, Tony Romo and Derek Anderson had similar numbers, but Romo faced a much tougher schedule than Anderson did.
 Romo was better that year, and better in the long run.